 Financial capability and mental health:

-We conduct research how to help people with mental illness who control their own funds do better with their money.
+We conduct research how to help people with mental health challenges who control their own funds do better with their money.
 Building on this research we have created financial health modules integrated into existing programs, such as the CMHC Better Eaters Club, and the PRCH Citizen’s Project.
 We also provide Your Money Your Goals training to mental health agency staff and other social service providers to help them integrate financial capability support into their work.
 We are working closely with the New Haven Financial Empowerment project to ensure that programs they offer, such as free financial counseling and promotion of safe, affordable BankOn accounts, are inclusive of people with mental illness.

 Supported financial decision making:

-We are also conducting research into how we can help people with mental illness who may have very different types of support needs when it comes to their finances, which may change at different times of their lives.
+We are also conducting research into how we can help people with mental health challenges who may have very different types of support needs when it comes to their finances, which may change at different times of their lives.
 In particular we are interested in how financial technology can be helpful with this.

 Debt, recovery and well-being:

-Many of the financial difficulties that people with mental illness face are the same as anyone who lives in poverty, including being more likely to be burdened by debt that they cannot afford to repay.
+Many of the financial difficulties that people with mental health challenges face are the same as anyone who lives in poverty, including being more likely to be burdened by debt that they cannot afford to repay.
 We are conducting research to understand better how debt affects people’s recovery and wellbeing, including people with histories of incarceration.

 For more on our research, click here.